dataarts/armsglobe/README.md

 * Highlight the destination country when the particle "hits" it
 * Allow particle colour to be set via the data
 * Clean up sample data to remove unneeded fields
+* Allow source/destination data to be specified as lat/long, rather than country names

 ## Notes